EmanuelePiemontese/Exploring-the-Use-of-LLMs-for-Requirements-Specification-in-an-IT-Consulting-Company/README.md

 ## 📁 Repository Structure
 ```
 📦 repository-root
+ ┣ 📂 interview/
+ ┃ ┗ 🖊️ interview_results.md        # Contains the results of the interview with the analyst on the documentation generated
  ┣ 📂 workflow/                     # Contains the project workflow diagram
  ┣ 📂 Prompts/
  ┃ ┣ 📂 Step 1 Prompts/             # Contains prompts for Step 1 of the workflow